This store requires javascript to be enabled for some features to work correctly.

 The causes of vaginismus can be complex and can vary from person to person.

-3. Cultural and Religious Factors: Societal taboos and misinformation around sex can cause anxiety and contribute to the development of vaginismus.
+Cultural and religious factors including societal taboos and misinformation around sex can cause anxiety and contribute to the development of vaginismus.

 Symptoms